enerc/VulkanXMRMiner/README.md

     }<br/>
 }<br/>

+# Windows TDR
+When mining under Windows and using optimized settings, the driver might reset and the miner will stop with the error "Device Lost".
+This is caused by the Timeout Detection and Recovery feature triggered when a kernel works for more than 2 seconds.<br/>
+Either change the TdrDelay key in HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers or create a TdrLevel entry with value 0 (TdrLevelOff).

 # Configuration
 When entering the miner, a setup menu will be shown if there are no config.json file there.<br />
 - on wallet_address you can add a worker/farm id by adding .your_farm after the address
 - The cu parameter is the number of compute units (AMD terminology) / Stream Multiprocessors(Nvidia).<br />
-- The factor is how many threads are sent to each cu. <br/>
+- The factor is how many threads are sent to each CU. <br/>
-- The worksize is the number of threads per cu at a given time.<br/>
+- The worksize is the number of threads per CU at a given time.<br/>
 - Used memory is given by: <br/>
 Number of CU x Factor x 2 Mb (1Mb for Cryptonight light)<br/>
 - So for example a 56 CU with a factor 64 on Monero will use:<br/>
-56 * 64 * 2 = 7168 Mb of Video RAM. <br/>
+56 x 64 x 2 = 7168 Mb of Video RAM. <br/>

 # Build
-cmake is required to perform the build.<br />
+cmake is required to perform the build.
+Set environment variable VULKAN_SDK for custom vulkan libraries or when cross building for Windows.<br />
 >git clone https://github.com/enerc/VulkanXMRMiner.git<br/>
 >cd VulkanXMRMiner<br/>
 >mkdir build<br/>
 >cd build<br/>
 >For Windows:<br/>
-> cmake  -DWIN32 ..<br/>
+> cmake  -DWIN32=1 ..<br/>
 >For Linux<br/>
 > cmake ..<br/>

+Extract vulkanXMRMiner.zip or vulkanXMRMiner.tgz and start the miner.